Select Committee on GRAS Substances (SCOGS) Opinion: Ferrous lactate

 - SCOGS-Report Number: 35*

 - Year: 1980

 Experimental data are sparse for most of the forms of iron considered in this report.
-Animal studies have been largely confined to the determination of acute toxicities and bioavailability of specific iron compounds.
+Animal studies have been largely confined to determination of the acute toxicity and bioavailability of specific iron forms.
 Such studies have limited relevance in evaluating the possible hazards of the addition of iron to foods.
 Few reports are available on the effects of long-term feeding experiments.
 An extensive literature exists on the use of certain forms given as hematinics, but the reports are largely anecdotal and their interpretation is of questionable value.
 Certain compounds have been employed extensively for many years both as additions to food and in the treatment of iron deficiency with no reported adverse effects.
-In view of the need for, and wide use of, iron compounds, it would appear prudent to place this historical and anecodotal experience on a scientifically rigorous basis in the reasonably near future.
-The Select Committee emphasizes the need for well-controlled clinical and chronic feeding studies with most of the individual compounds before confident appraisal can be made of their relative merits or hazards.
+In view of the need for, and wide use of, iron compounds, it would appear prudent to place this historical and anecdotal experience on a scientifically rigorous basis in the reasonably near future.
+The Select Committee emphasizes the need for well-controlled chronic feeding studies with most of the individual compounds, before confident appraisal can be made of their relative merits or hazards.

 In the light of the above considerations, the Select Committee concludes that: